CodeURJC-DAW-2019-20/MStore/README.md

  #### Description
  <p align="justify">
   When the item is selected in the <b>Shop</b> section, the <b>images, details, features, specifications are shown in detail </b>.
-In addition, the <b>valuation of the product</b> is shown next to the name of the seller.
+In addition, the <b>rating of the product</b> is shown next to the name of the seller.
 You can select the quantity you want to buy and then add them to the <b>shopping cart</b>.
-The options for shipping and a brief description appear next to the <b>price</b>.
 At the bottom, <b>recommendations of articles</b> similar to the selected one will be displayed.
   </p>

   ### 5. SELL PRODUCT